What is the scriptural teaching on birth control?

 Are there not some methods of family planning that are unlawful for Christians?

-Yes, but not because they are “birth control.” but because they are something else that is unlawful.
+Yes, but not because they are “birth control.”
+Rather it is because they are something else that is unlawful.
 Abortion is straight up murder.
 And using abortifacients, like a morning after pill, is reckless endangerment or manslaughter.
 You don’t know that a child is there, but if there is, the intention is to kill the child.
 Methods like the Pill are in a similar category because there are some studies that indicate that at least part of its efficacy depends on preventing the implantation of a fertilized egg in the uterine wall.
 This would be a refusal to be hospitable in what should be the most hospitable place on earth.

 Are there methods that are lawful, but might not be all that wise?